chronlc/nf-sp00f-pro/.github/instructions/code-generation-rules.instructions.md

 11. [ ] If ripple effect identified: Have I tested affected features?
 12. [ ] If ripple effect identified: Have I removed old code (if applicable)?

+GIT & MEMORY:
+13. [ ] Have I committed all changes with proper message?
+14. [ ] Have I pushed to remote (git push origin master)?
+15. [ ] Have I updated the remember MCP with task completion?

 COMPLETION:
-13. [ ] Is there ANY broken code left behind?
+16. [ ] Is there ANY broken code left behind?
-14. [ ] Is there ANY TODO related to this change?
+17. [ ] Is there ANY TODO related to this change?
-15. [ ] Can I honestly say this task is 100% COMPLETE?
+18. [ ] Can I honestly say this task is 100% COMPLETE?
 ```

 **If ANY answer is NO → Task is INCOMPLETE, keep working.**